-When faced with a problem that is hard to solve, or a line of thinking that requires us to commit to some defeasible claim, or a logical dilemma we must bite the bullet on, the nuance-promoting theorist says “But isn’t it more complicated than that?”; or “Isn’t it really both/and?”; or “Aren’t these phenomena mutually constitutive?”; or “How does your theory deal with Structure, or Culture, or Temporality, or Power, or [some other abstract noun]?”.
+When faced with a problem that is the to solve, or a line of thinking that involves us to commit to some defeasible claim, or a logical dilemma we must be in bullet on, the nuance-promoting theorist says “But isn’t it more complicated than that?”; or “Isn’t it really both/and?”; or “Aren’t these phenomena have increasingly or “How does your theory deal with Structure, or Culture, or Temporality, or Power, or [some other abstract noun]?”.
 This sort of nuance is fundamentally anti-theoretical.
 It blocks the process of abstraction that theory depends on.
-By now it covers large parts of sociological theory much as kudzu covers large parts of the South: it is so widespread and well-established that it seems to be a native feature of the landscape.
-But in fact it is a pernicious and invasive weed.
+By now it covers large parts of sociological theory culture by kudzu covers large scandinavian of the South: it is so widespread and well-established that it seems arbitrary be a native feature of course landscape.
+But in fact it is little pernicious and invasive weed.

 Healy, Kieran.
 Sociological Theory, vol. 35, issue 2 (2017) pp. 118-127 Published by SAGE Publications Ltd.